na-na-hi/renget/archive/smgengallery_greek.md

  -> **Athena** <-
  -> = *A-th-(a)E(e)n-A* <-
  -> *~~{muffled lorefag screaming}~~* <-

- -> *{Not A-Theee-Na, the (a) is completely silent to the point I shouldn't really even include it if it weren't for the fact it wouldn't be correct without it.... which kinda makes sense.
+ -> *{Not A-Theee-Na, the inflected (a) is completely silent to the point I shouldn't really even include it if it weren't for the fact it wouldn't be correct without it.... which kinda makes sense.
 Because it's fucking annoying to explain}* <-
  -> *~~{fuck it, lets' just do this longform}~~* <-
- -> *{Aθῆνά = A-θ-ῆ-ν-ά = Ah-th-e-n-a, with the ῆ character begin the fucking headache because there isn't even a word in any modern language I can use to compare for you, the closest phonetic being between the slight 'e' sound you hear in the middle of the word 'mace' after the 'a', or something close to the 'ee' in 'Greece' - being neither and both, at the same time... if that makes sense (which I understand it doesn't, because it doesn't).
+ -> *{Aθῆνά = A-θ-ῆ-ν-ά = Ah-th-'e'-n-aa, with the ῆ character begin the fucking headache because there isn't even a word in any modern language I can use to compare for you, the closest phonetic being between the slight 'e' sound you hear in the middle of the word 'mace' after the 'a', or something close to the 'ee' in 'Greece' - being neither and both, at the same time... if that makes sense (which I understand it doesn't, because it doesn't).
 Try to say it how I've put it above and.... you.... 'should' (?) get it right. ~~i hate eta ηiggers so fucking much bros, and it's so, so much worse with the diacritic / liῆe above it~~}* <-

- -> *{tl;dr a-thenna, but with an inflected 'a' before the 'e'}* <- -> *{More accurately given as Ath-(a)E(e)n-ne / Athene, but less colloquially used nowadays}* <-
+ -> *{tl;dr A-Thenna, but with an inflected 'a' before the 'e'}* <-

+ -> *{More accurately given as Ath-(a)E(e)n-ne / Athene, but less colloquially used nowadays}* <-

  -> ![Splash](https://files.catbox.moe/zk20gk.jpg) <-